ertanngul/siteprism-example/README.md

 I used Teknosa web site have excluded login details in this instance.
 I replaced the credentials in `login.feature` file with generic values.
 If you type your credentials in feature file, login scenario will be succeed.

-You can also run scenarios in phantomjs by setting `HEADLESS` enviroment variable as `true`.
+You can also run scenarios in `phantomjs`, headless driver, by setting `HEADLESS` enviroment variable as `true`.

 Thanks,